- 10 Italian sausage links (4 ounces each)

 - 10 slices provolone cheese

-- In a large skillet, brown sausages in batches in oil.
+- In a large skillet, brown sausages in oil in batches on all sides.
 Drain.
 Transfer to a 5-qt. slow cooker.
 Add the peppers, onions and salad dressing.
-Cover and cook on low for 4-5 hours or until a thermometer reads 160° and vegetables are tender.
+Cover and cook on low for 4-5 hours or until sausages are no longer pink and vegetables are tender.

-- Place sausages and cheese in buns; using a slotted spoon, top with pepper mixture.
+- Place brats and cheese in buns; using a slotted spoon, top with pepper mixture.
 Yield: 10 servings.